in Gabane, Botswana and incorporated in 2014, DLG-BW is a producer of fairly

 agriculture that optimizes existing resources, and production based upon

 strong, “Africa-proof” manufacturing.

-"Prosper, to create a rural middle class of producers and healthy lives for
+"Prosper, to create a vibrant, rural middle class and healthy lives for all."

 Co-founders Brianna McClurg and Alexander Lahti celebrating the Botswana 50th anniversary of Botswana independence.